London terror attack: Theresa May vows to battle 'Islamist extremism'

 The attack began late Saturday night, when a white van swerved into crowds of pedestrians on London Bridge, leaving bodies lying in the roadway, according to witness reports.
 At least one pedestrian is thought to have jumped into the Thames to escape being hit.

-The suspects are then believed to have exited the van and proceeded on foot towards the nearby area of Borough Market, one of the capital's most popular nightlife spots.
+The suspects are then believed to have jumped out the van and proceeded on foot towards the nearby area of Borough Market, one of the capital's most popular nightlife spots.

 Eyewitnesses spoke of panic as three men armed with "foot-long" knives burst into packed restaurants and cafes, slashing at those inside indiscriminately.
 Many customers fought off the attackers, using chairs, pint glasses and bottles.
 Others hid behind tables and inside bathrooms or attempted to flee.

 In total, the marauding attack lasted approximately eight minutes, according to police, who shot dead all three known suspects at the scene.
-At least one of the suspects appeared to be wearing a suicide bomb vest, though this was later confirmed by police to be a hoax.
+At least one of the suspects appeared to be wearing a suicide bomb vest, though this was later confirmed by police to be fake.

-The London Ambulance Service, who dispatched upwards of 80 medics to help deal with the incident, said at least 48 people were taken to five hospitals across the capital, with many more treated at the scene.
-French and Australian nationals have been confirmed by their respective governments as among those affected.
+The National Health Service in England said 48 people were taken to various London hospitals after the attack.
+On Sunday, 36 were still being treated, with 21 in a critical condition.

+French and Australian nationals have been confirmed by their respective governments as among those caught up in the attack.

-A police officer who was responding to the attack on London Bridge was also stabbed.
-The officer received serious but not life-threatening injuries, according to an official police statement.
+As the attack unfolded, two unarmed police officers confronted the assailants.
+One, a transport police officer, took aim at the attackers with his baton, the British Transport Police said.
+He was in a stable condition in hospital, the BTP said.

+Speaking on Sunday morning, Metropolitan Police Commissioner Cressia Dick urged people in London to remain vigilant but stressed that police believe they have the incident "under control."

 Heightened state of terror